tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/音视频终端 SDK/发布日志（App）_intl_en.md

 ### UGSV

 #### Bug fixing
-- Android: Fixed the issue where short videos are encoded at high bitrates when saved.
+- Android: Short videos are now encoded using the High Profile.
 - Android: A message is now shown if the format of a background music file is not supported.
 - iOS: Fixed the issue of noise when videos are played in slow motion.